phetsims/wave-interference/doc/implementation-notes.md

 There are 3 coordinate frames:
 * view coordinates
 * lattice coordinates (integer), with damping regions
-* model metric coordinates (such as cm or nm), corresponding to physical measures
+* Scene-specific physical coordinates (such as cm or nm)

 The wave is represented on a single 2D discrete scalar lattice, and we use use the discretization of the wave equation described in http://www.mtnmath.com/whatth/node47.html and known as a finite difference method: